-Net sales from our patent and trademark licensing segment decreased 22% during fiscal 2019.
-The decrease in beta-alanine raw material sales was primarily due to decreased beta-alanine shipments as a result of market and seasonal factors and lower average beta-alanine sales prices.
-We believe that a portion of this decline was impacted by certain of our customers discontinuing the use of our CarnoSyn® beta-alanine in favor of generic beta-alanine.
+Net sales from our patent and trademark licensing segment decreased 25% during fiscal 2020.
+The decrease in patent and trademark licensing revenue was primarily due to decreased beta-alanine shipments as a result of changes to consumer market trends and lower average beta-alanine sales prices.
+We believe this sales decline was also impacted by certain customers discontinuing the use of our CarnoSyn® beta-alanine in favor of generic beta-alanine and lower overall consumer demand for our customers' CarnoSyn® products, which included the negative impact COVID-19 had on the sports nutrition industry in the latter part of fiscal 2020 due to the shutdown of athletic activities and gyms across the USA.

-The change in gross profit margin for the year ended June 30, 2019, was as follows:
+The change in gross profit margin for the year ended June 30, 2020, was as follows:

+Percentage

-Percentage Change
+Change

-Contract manufacturing $^{(1)}$ 0.4
+Contract manufacturing(1) (1.1)

-Patent and trademark licensing (2) (3.2)
+Patent and trademark licensing(2)

-Total change in gross profit margin (2.8)
+Total change in gross profit margin (1.1)